-In addition, the Schumacher targeted fuel will go on sale within a few days and it seems that there are already a number of bookings at Shell’s petrol stations.
-For the first time, a Formula 1 fuel will go on sale.
+Furthermore, the Schumacher-targeted fuel will go on sale in a few days’ time.
+It seems that there are already a number of bookings at the Shell petrol stations.
+A Formula 1 fuel will go on sale for the first time ever.
 In previous years, especially during the turbo engine period, the Formula 1 fuel was literally flying off the shelves.
-On the circuits, the teams, at the end of each grand prix left the leftover fuel because it could no longer be transported.
-Thus, during the course of the evening, there was an assault on the kegs: with a tube, by sucking with the mouth, they were filling up tanks of fuels for the production cars.
-Yet, it was a period where the only fuel could guarantee a difference in the form of several horsepower.
+At the end of each grand prix, the teams left the leftover fuel since it could no longer be transported.
+Thus, there was an assault on the kegs during the evening.
+The fans were sucking fuel through a tube and were able to fill up tanks of fuel for the production cars.
+It was also a period where the fuel could guarantee an increase in horsepower.
 In the new millennium, the race fuels are basically comparable to the commercial ones.
-However, the one used by Ferrari, as well as having many additives which the normal commercial fuels do not have, have an octane rating of 99 as opposed to 95 for the ones normally on the market.
+However, the Shell fuel has many additives that the normal commercial fuels do not have.
+It has an octane rating of 99, as opposed to 95 for the fuels that are normally on the market.
 A Ferrari technician explains:

 "We did lengthy tests on the production series cars at Fiorano.
 We found that this fuel is also good for normal engines, in the sense that it contributes to avoid and eliminate incrustations.
 Thus, Shell has decided to put it on the market".

-Arriving at Imola, in the minutes leading up to the FIA press conference, Schumacher and Coulthard met in the paddock.
-The encounter arose from some published statements in some German newspapers, in which Coulthard attacked Schumacher, by defining him as an unfair driver who drives by his own rules.
+Schumacher and Coulthard meet in the Imola paddock before the start of the FIA press conference.
+Some German newspapers published Coulthard’s statements in which he defined Schumacher as an unfair driver who drives by his own rules.
 During the press conference, Schumacher clarifies:

 "David and I cleared the air after what had appeared in the German newspapers in recent days.
 He apologized of speaking to the press firstly rather to me directly.
 Everyone has the right to have their own opinions.
 He is free to criticize the FIA if necessary.
 I think his complaints to me were in relation to the FIA’s judgement in occasion of our previous fights, as it happened last year at Magny-Cours.
 I can say that the past will not influence in any way our relationship.
 There is no big friendship between us, but there is no hatred either.
 I have the same relationship with him as I have with other Formula 1 drivers".

-Michael even denies the existence of internal conflicts at Ferrari after the Brazilian Grand Prix:
+Michael denies that there were internal conflicts after the Brazilian Grand Prix: